 Around kilometer 46 (mile 29), make a stop at Porto Badisco, where the wall art of their Deer Cave is known as "the Sistine Chapel of prehistory."
 These paintings date back to the Neolithic period, around 7,000 years ago!
 Shortly afterwards, you’ll arrive in Otranto, which is famous for its intricate mosaic floors from the 1100s as well as its Archdiocese, a church where the bones of 813 martyrs are celebrated.
 For an attraction a little less macabre, the Otranto Castle has a museum you can tour, as well as a fantastic panoramic terrace from which to view the city.

-For your last ride, you’ll again have two route options to choose from.
-The shorter route takes you north to lakes Alimini Piccolo and Alimini Grande and continues along the coastline.
-On our longer route, you’ll head inland towards the Grecia Salentina, home to the Griko people (an ethnic Greek minority).
-The two routes will rejoin at the small coastal village of Conca Specchiulla, from where you’ll spend the remainder of the ride pedalling north along the picture-perfect turquoise coast.
+On today’s route, you’ll head inland towards the Grecia Salentina, home to the Griko people (an ethnic Greek minority).
+Then, you reach the small coastal village of Conca Specchiulla, from where you’ll spend the remainder of the ride pedaling north along the picture-perfect turquoise coast.
 Like the last couple of days, you’ll have dozens of beaches and caves to stop and explore along the way!

 The final 20 km (12 miles) of your ride will have you climbing away from the coast and into Lecce, where you can enjoy the rustic local cuisine and explore the city’s incredible jewels at your leisure.
 Reminiscent of Rome or Florence, Lecce is home to Roman ruins, palaces and castles, theatres and opera houses, and monuments to heroes and their heroic deeds.